Biomedical Sciences

 BMMSG 554: Molecular Cell Biology

 Credits 3.0This course is designed to provide students with a comprehensive overview of the function of eukaryotic cells at the molecular level.
-Topics covered include cell structure, DNA replication, regulation of gene expression, protein trafficking and turnover, cell signaling and regulation of cell survival and death.
+Topics covered include cell structure, DNA replication, regulation of gene expression, protein trafficking and turnover, cell signaling, and regulation of cell survival and death.
 The course ends with a discussion of cell biology concepts in the context of human disease.
 Critical thinking and problem-solving skills are assessed as students are trained for professional level courses.

-BMMSG 555: Human Biochemistry
+BMMSG 555: Medical Biochemistry

 Credits 4.0This course covers the structures, functions and metabolism of proteins, nucleic acids, carbohydrates and lipids within the context of medical biochemistry.
 The regulation and integration of metabolism as the cellular and tissue levels during the fed and fasting states will be emphasized.
 Correlations to disease processes and the biochemical basis of common clinical laboratory tests are used to illustrate clinical applications of biochemical concepts.
 Critical thinking and problem-solving skills are developed using weekly problem sessions.

-BMMSG 580: Laboratory Research
+BMMSG 582: Thesis Research

 BMMSG 609: Graduate Seminar Series